-IAHC Required to CONSIDER the LAHC dwelling requirements 2020:
+LAHC Required to CONSIDER the requirements of Schedule 4 of the Housing SEPP:

-LAHC Dwelling Requirements

-Design Certification must be provided by the Architect that the project has been designed in accordance with the LAHC Dwelling Requirements document.

-Universal Design Principles

-To support diverse tenants, IAHC aims for best practice in access and liveability to all new supply programs.
+LAHC Dwelling Requirements Design Certification must be provided by the Architect that the project has been designed in accordance with the LAHC Dwelling Requirements document.
+Universal Design Principles To support diverse tenants, LAHC aims for best practice in access and liveability to all new supply programs.
 The development brief defines the mix of liveable and adaptable dwellings (AS4299).
-Unless otherwise stated, apply the following:

-Liveability rating Silver standard - baseline Apply minimum Silver rating to all new LAHC dwellings where level access is available (including ground level and dwellings serviced by a lift).
+Unless otherwise stated, apply the following: Liveability Silver standard -Apply minimum Silver rating to all new LAHC dwellings where level access is rating baseline available (including ground level and dwellings serviced by a lift).
 For upper level dwellings without a lift, apply Silver equivalent rating to the interior.
-Gold standard - project specific Each development may require a percentage of Gold standard dwellings as per the development brief.
+Gold standard -Each development may require a percentage of Gold standard dwellings as per project specific the development brief.
 When improved liveable standards are sought but a Gold rating is prohibitive, apply Gold equivalent to the shower, bathroom and wet areas, and Platinum equivalent to switches / general power outlets and to tap and door hardware.
-Adaptable Dwellings Gold standard - future adaptation LAHC may opt to provide a percentage of 'adaptable' dwellings, to be specified in the development brief.
-These are designed for cost effective future conversion to Gold Standard.
+LAHC may opt to provide a percentage of 'adaptable' dwellings, to be Adaptable Gold standard - Dwellings specified in the development brief.
+These are designed for cost effective future future adaptation conversion to Gold Standard.
 Apply AS 4299 Class C to adaptable dwellings.